-North Idaho College cannot transcript credits from an articulation agreement with another college.
+North Idaho College cannot transcript credits from an articulation agreement with another college but will accept transfer credit from another college.
 Please follow the process to transcript your Tech Prep credit with the other college, then send an official transcript to NIC.
-Lewis Clark State College will automatically transcript your credits at the end of the school year, please contact LCSC's Registrar to obtain an official transcript.

 Will my technical credits apply to a transfer program or my major at the university I plan to attend?

 Please check with your college advisor to learn if your technical credits can be accepted in lieu of elective courses in your major.